 Each student will have a final conversation about their final product and the collected teacher data observations.
 This gives the students a role in the assessment process and encourages the students to invest in their own learning.
-The teacher will use this information to make a final assessment on the three components of the curriculum model - knowing, doing, understanding and will determine if the student demonstrates an understanding of the concepts and competencies relevant to Social Media Marketing 11.
+The teacher will use this information to make a final assessment on the three components of the curriculum model - knowing, doing, understanding and will determine if the student demonstrates an understanding of the concepts and competencies relevant to Social Media Marketing 12.

-Specific to Social Media Marketing 11:
+Specific to Social Media Marketing 12:

-Grade 11 students will extend their knowledge from perceived value and marketing processes into problem solving and growth activities.
+Grade 12 students will extend their knowledge from problem solving and growth activities into mentoring and market application.